 The Spruce / Autumn Wood

 Native to eastern and central North America, red maples are fast-growing trees with a rounded or oval shape.
-They can grow more than three feet per year, maturing at roughly 40 to 70 feet tall and 30 to 50 feet wide.
+They can grow more than three feet per year.
 They’re also very tolerant of cold weather.
-However, they do have shallow roots that can push up pavement.
-So they should be planted where they have some space to grow.
+However, they do have shallow roots that can push up pavement so they should be planted where they have some space to grow.

 -